dimitri-nicolo/calico/master/security/domain-based-policy.md

 Using domain names in policies to identify services outside of the cluster is often operationally simpler and more robust than using IP addresses.
 In particular, they are useful when an external service does not map to a well known set of static IP addresses.

-Specified domain names can include a wildcard (`*`), making it easier to manage large numbers of domains/subdomains.
+Domain names can include a wildcard (`*`), making it easier to manage large numbers of domains/subdomains.

 ### Features